 Historical Context

 8 Spruce Street stands in the heart of Lower Manhattan, a neighborhood steeped in history.
-The area was once the center of New York City's financial industry and is home to iconic landmarks such as Wall Street and the New York Stock Exchange.
+Still, the area was once the center of New York City's financial industry and is home to iconic landmarks such as Wall Street and the New York Stock Exchange.
 In recent years, Lower Manhattan has undergone a transformation, with a growing residential population and a vibrant cultural scene.

 Vertical Community